serverless/examples/aws-node-alexa-skill/README.md

 ## How it works

-In the Alexa Developer Portal you can add you own skill.
-To do so you need to define the available intents and then connect them to a AWS Lambda.
-The Lambda you can define and update with Serverless.
+In the Alexa Developer Portal you can add your own skill.
+To do so you need to define the available intents and then connect them to a Lambda.
+You can update and define the Lambda with Serverless.

 ## Setup

-In order to deploy the you endpoint simply run
+In order to deploy the endpoint simply run

 ```bash
 serverless deploy